jrdnbrkfld/PP1-silver-street/README.md

 * As a First Time user, I want to easily understand the main purpose of the site and learn more about the venue.
 * As a First Time user, I want to be able to easily navigate throughout the site to find content.
 * As a First Time user, I want to find ways to follow Silver Street on different social media platforms.
+* As a First Time user, I want to find out how to locate Silver Street and travel to it.
 #### Returning Visitor Goals
 * As a Returning user, I want to contact the venue so I can request more information.
 #### Frequent Visitor Goals